In the Real Estate Investor world there’s a lot of noise.

 Is there anything that sticks out and you can’t ignore?
 Deal with it.
-Prospective tenants will be hesitant to rent the house.
+Prospective residents will be hesitant to rent the house.
 When they do, they will not give you as much money as you will want for the property.
-And on top of that, they are not likely to be long-term tenants.
+And on top of that, they are not likely to be long-term residents.

 2. Get the House in Great Shape